Penwortham, South Australia: Name

 Penwortham shares its name with the town of Penwortham in Lancashire, England.
 Penwortham (in the United Kingdom) was the home of Richard Arkwright, the inventor of the water frame that kick-started the textile industry in the late 18th century.

-John Horrocks is likely to have been a descendant of Arkwright.
+John Horrocks was the grandson of English cotton manufacturer John Horrocks, who has a section of highway in the English Penwortham named John Horrocks Way after him.

 Penwortham is a town name with a precise meaning: a settlement on a hill by a ford.
 Horrocks originally called his settlement Penwortham-on-the-Hill.
 He was born at his family home of Penwortham Hall, near Preston, Lancashire.
 The name is a hybrid of the Welsh pen, meaning headland and an Old English word worphamm, meaning enclosed homestead.

 The town today

-Penwortham today is a sleepy, but beautiful village.
-Pearson Wines are located on the Main Road, a beautiful old stone building creating a delightful cellar door.
-St. Marks Church is a treasure, with explorer John Horrocks buried in the adjacent cemetery.
+Pearson Wines are located on the Main Road in an old stone building with cellar door.

+St. Marks Church cemetery is the burial place of explorer John Horrocks buried in the adjacent cemetery.

 John Horrocks Cottage (formerly Greens Cottage), built in 1839 and owned and operated by the local historical society, opens to visitors on the first Sunday of each month.

 The Riesling Trail, on the eastern side links the village to Auburn and Clare for walkers and cyclists looking to take in the ambience of the local countryside.

 The scenic drive to the Skillogalee Valley, west of the Main North Road (Horrocks Highway), can be accessed from Penwortham.
-This beautiful scenic drive will take you to several well-known cellar doors, Mitchell Wines, Penna Lane Wines, Kilikanoon Wines and Skillogalee Wines and Restaurant.
+The drive runs past several well-known cellar doors, including Mitchell Wines, Penna Lane Wines, Kilikanoon Wines, and Skillogalee Wines and Restaurant.